Welcome to my personal website that contains my works that are related to School of Computing (SoC), National University of Singapore (NUS).

 Office phone: (+65) 651 67361

-The visualization below shows the improving result of NUS best teams since 2008-present in ACM ICPC Asia Regional Contests and in the ACM ICPC World Finals of the following year.
+The visualization below shows the results of NUS best teams in the last 11 years (2012-2022) in ICPC Asia Regional Contests and in the ICPC World Finals of the following year.

-To help myself in monitoring the current team members of NUS ACM ICPC teams.
-I put a table that show their past performances in IOI, ICPC, and/or my CS3233 course combined with their dynamic (real-time) online judges performances below. .
+To help myself in monitoring the current team members of NUS ICPC teams.
+I put a table that show their past performances in IOI (NOI) or IMO, ICPC, and/or my CS3233 course (if taken), INC 2021 performance (if any), VNC 2022 performance, and combined with their recent CodeForces and Kattis online judges performance below.

 SH7 rating is currently defined as: